react4j/react4j/docs/_docs/faq.md

 a "Arez DevTools" tool was implemented but remained as people found it useful.
 This should NOT be enabled in production code as updating the dependency information can cause a re-render of the component even though there is no actual changes to the content rendered in the browser.

+#### Why can't render methods update observable state?

+Arez has the concept of read-write and read-only transactions and observable state should only be modified in read-write transactions.
+This is enforced in development mode and assertion failures will occur if you attempt to modify observable state in a read-only transaction.
+The `render()` method is deliberately wrapped in a read-only transaction.

+The main reason for this is to disallow a render triggering further renders and to stop potentially long render times as other observers react to changes in observable state.
+The underlying react library also considers this pattern a very bad idea conceptually and performance-wise and likewise blocks calling `setState()` from within the render method.